 - Carpets and flooring.

-- Any inconvenience, distress, consequential loss of enjoyment, or income loss caused by remedial works, assuming all reasonable steps have been taken to carry out the remedial works in a reasonable time period and to minimise disruption.
+- Any inconvenience, distress, consequential loss of enjoyment, or income loss caused by remedial works, assuming all reasonable steps have been taken to carry out the remedial works within a reasonable time period and to minimise disruption.

 Resolving Warranty Issues